 With the current need greater than ever, learning how to import cleaning products has become of increasing importance.
-Finding a supplier and then figuring out how to legally bring the goods into the United States are a large factor as well.
+Finding a supplier and then figuring out how to legally bring the goods into the United States is a large factor as well.

 Rest assured though: as long as the rules and regulations of the Environmental Protection Agency (EPA) and its Toxic Substances Control Act (TSCA), as well as Customs and Border Patrol (CBP) are adhered to, being able to import cleaning products should pose few problems to you.

 Taking it a step further, finding a great customs broker to help you along with the process can really make the proceedings a lot easier.
 To that end, the pros at USA Customs Clearance can partner with you to help you get bonded and walk you through the different steps to get prepared to clear customs.